stianst/keycloak-containers-demo/README.md

 ### Start mail server

 In order to allow Keycloak to send emails we need to configure an SMTP server.
+MailHog provides an excellent email server that can used for testing.

+Start the mail server with:

     docker run -d -p 8025:8025 --name demo-mail --net demo-network mailhog/mailhog

 ### Start JS Console application

-The JS Console application provides a playground to play with tokens.
+The JS Console application provides a playground to play with tokens issued by Keycloak.

 First build the image with: